-Although you can find indie games on nearly any platform nowadays, most of them began on PC.
-With platforms like itch.io allowing anyone to send their magnum opus — or tech demo — to the masses, PC is still the go-to spot for creative and innovative indie games.
+Although you can find the best indie games on nearly any platform nowadays, most of them began on PC.
+With platforms like itch.io allowing anyone to send their magnum opus — or tech demo — to the masses, PC games are still the go-to spot for creative and innovative indies.
 Here are our best indie games on PC, from fan-favorite hits like Cuphead to the lesser known That Dragon, Cancer.

 Return of the Obra Dinn

 Lucas Pope’s follow-up to the magnificent Papers, Please! (hint for later) is one of the best puzzle games we’ve ever played.
 Return of the Obra Dinn places you into the shoes of an insurance adjuster circa 1807.
 Your task is to board the mysterious Obra Dinn, a merchant ship that was previously declared lost at sea, and identify the bodies of the 60 crew members.